Your Guide to Buying Property in the Algarve

 Naturally, with an amazing climate and long, beautiful coastline, the Algarve is home to many world-class beaches.
 The only downside to this is the difficulty of choosing.
-The southern coastline of Portugal is famous for its incredible limestone rock formations, and thus, beaches in Algarve offer a great selection of these formations along with the beautiful views of the sea and the sunset.
+The southern coastline of Portugal is famous for its incredible limestone rock formations, and thus, beaches in Algarve offer a great selection of these formations along with beautiful views of the sea and the sunset.
 Also hosting countless arches and caves thanks to these rock formations, Algarve has more than several great beaches including Benagil caves, Ponta de Piedade rocks, Praia da Marinha, Quinta do Lago, and Praia da Rocha.

 Culture and Lifestyle of the Algarve Region

 The Algarve region of Portugal is home to many festivals and cultural activities throughout the year.
 These festivals often include culinary and musical activities.
 Music festivals in the region often take place in summer.
 One of the most famous festivals in the region is held in Loulé.
 The festival is a very colorful one involving music, costumes, and dancing.
-It is also the oldest carnival of Portugal in general.
+It is also the oldest carnival in Portugal in general.
 There are other historical festivals that are held in Silves and Albufeira.

-Expat Life In Algarve
+Expat Life in the Algarve

 The biggest expat community in the Algarve region is constituted by the British.
 However, people from other European countries like Italy and France also have fairly large communities.
 People from many other countries find it very convenient to reside in Portugal, because of the tax advantages the government provides the new residents with.
 The non-habitual tax regime of the country is very popular among investors.
 Moreover, the region’s already-existent expat communities make the transition and orientation period in a new country for the new residents very smooth and easy.
-For more information on the expat life in the region, refer to our guide on Living in the Algarve.
+For more information on expat life in the region, refer to our guide on Living in the Algarve.

-Transportation Options in The Algarve Region
+Transportation Options in the Algarve Region

 Lisbon, the capital of Portugal, is fairly close to the Algarve region.
 If the journey is by private car, it takes around 3 hours; but there are also several bus and train options that can be used in order to be able to travel to and from Lisbon.
-These options also take a little bit more than 3 hours.
+These options also take a little bit more than three hours.
 In terms of air travel, the Algarve region hosts two airports.
-The smaller of the two airports is Portimao which is usually used for traveling within the country with a smaller spectrum of flights.
+The smaller of the two airports is in Portimao which is usually used for traveling within the country with a smaller spectrum of flights.
 The larger one is in Faro, and this one has a more extensive variety of flights including international options.
 There are also the Sevilla Airport in Spain and Beja Airport in the Alentejo which are fairly close to the Algarve region.

-Property Prices In The Algarve Region
+Property Prices in the Algarve Region

 The cheapest property options in the Algarve region are found in the Portimao district which is around €2,100 per square meter.
 The options range towards more expensive and luxurious ones that are mostly found in the Vilamoura district where the prices go up to approximately €3,300.
 Please note that the prices might vary depending on the size, exact location, and conditions of the property.